What is peach paper? A BBQ trend explained.

 Well, let’s start with the similarities.
 Both butcher and steak papers have something called “sizing” added, which is basically a treatment that dictates the wet strength of the paper, which as the name suggests, is what keeps it from falling apart when it gets wet.
 Neither of them have wax coating, it’s an internal treatment to the product that, based on the formula, determines the moisture or vapor barrier of the paper.
 Butcher paper is designed for same day use – because you buy your piece of meat and carry it home, then discard the paper – so it’s more porous.
 The natural base sheets of most butcher paper in the US are made using only Southern Pine.
 Steak paper is made for retail display, and therefore is designed to be more robust, and not let as much air reach the product (because it discolors the meat).
 Steak paper is far denser than butcher, and is manufactured using more hardwood fibers which results in a more rigid product.

 Alan NeSmith is the President of Oren International, who produce multiple types of food service papers.
 “Franklin actually uses our Pink Butcher paper”, he says.
 “The paper always sold well, but about a year ago our Texas distributors starting buying more and more and we thought ‘what’s going on?'”.
 Now, the product is so popular and the company receives so many individual requests that they made exceptions to their wholesale minimums and created a consumer roll, sold via their Amazon store.
+You can also buy it in various lengths and quantities from Webstaurant store.

 Even if you can’t get your hands on the stuff Franklin uses, here are a couple of points to bear in mind when choosing paper: